siberianfox/tinygwiki/Chilipeppr.md

 All open source.
 Have fun.

 ## Getting Started
+1. Just load the TinyG workspace in ChiliPeppr in your browser.
+Chrome works best.
+Firefox is decent.
+Safari doesn't support WebGL so the 3D Viewer doesn't work.
+IE won't allow local websockets. [chilipeppr.com/tinyg](http://chilipeppr.com/tinyg)
+2. Download the Serial Port JSON Server (SPJS) from inside the "Serial Port Widget" in lower right.
+If you're on a Mac you'll have to build SPJS by following the Readme on the Github page.
+Linux/ARM/Raspi/BeagleBone/Intel Edison/Windows all have pre-built binaries.

-The first thing you need to get ChiliPeppr working with TinyG is a **Serial Port JSON Server** or AKA [SPJS](http://github.com/johnlauer/serial-port-json-server).
+After installing the pre-built binaries, or building on the Mac, you need to understand that ChiliPeppr is a browser app but it needs one tiny app running on your computer.
+This tiny app is a **Serial Port JSON Server** or AKA [SPJS](http://github.com/johnlauer/serial-port-json-server).
 This is just a fancy way of saying you need a program running on your local machine that translates serial communications with TinyG to the websocket format.
 You can use [SPJS](http://github.com/johnlauer/serial-port-json-server) over the network or via your localhost.
-Currently, there are Windows, OSX, Linux, Raspberry Pi and BeagleBone Black versions of this server available for download inside ChiliPeppr.
+Currently, there are Windows, Linux, Raspberry Pi, Intel Edison, and BeagleBone Black versions of this server available for download inside ChiliPeppr.
+For Mac OS X you'll need to build it.
 Once you have downloaded and launched [SPJS](http://github.com/johnlauer/serial-port-json-server) we are ready to move on.

 _FYI: Here's a tutorial to get Go installed on a mac:_ http://www.cyberciti.biz/faq/installing-go-programming-language-on-mac-os-x/